InJoDave/ROBOT-APOCALYPSE-REST-API/README.md

 mvn spring-boot:run
 ```

-The app will start running at <http://localhost:8080>.
+The app will start running at at port 8080 (Embedded Tomcat Server).

 **2. Connect to H2 Database**